 Breakfast to go

 If serving guests, I get the best organic yogurt I can find.
-Sometimes, I'll also serve a vanilla yogurt and a stirred up plain Greek yogurt.
-That way guests have a choice.
-But, do label them!
+Sometimes, I'll also serve vanilla yogurt and a stirred-up plain Greek yogurt.
+That way, guests have a choice.
+But do label them!

 Other breakfast ideas

 - 2 cups Greek style yogurt sweetened or plain

 - Optional toppings include drizzled honey drizzled chocolate syrup, and pecan or walnuts.

 - Allow guests to serve themselves!
 Just prior to breakfast or brunch, put out the following items.

 Nutrition information is an estimate only provided as a courtesy using an ingredient database.
 Garnish and optional ingredients are not included in the calculations.